Convex-Dev/design/papers/performance.md

 - **Latency** (how quickly results can be achieved - important for interactive applications
 - **Throughput** (how many requests per second can we handle) - important for achieving internet scale

-Convex performance is based around a key idea: We implement consensus as a **CRDT** (conflict-free replicated data type) where the Peers achieve consensus by simply sharing a Belief data structure which is repeatedly merged with other Beliefs to form consensus.
-CRDTs are guaranteed to eventually converge to a consistent value under reasonable assumptions, which gives the properties of safety and liveness to the network.
-Peers therefore have a simple task: merge and propagate new beliefs to the newtork as quickly as possible.
+Convex performance is based around a key idea: We implement consensus using a **CRDT** (conflict-free replicated data type) where the Peers achieve consensus by simply sharing a Belief data structure which is repeatedly merged with other Beliefs to form consensus.
+CRDTs are guaranteed to eventually converge to a consistent value under reasonable assumptions, which gives the desired properties of safety and liveness to the network.
+Peers therefore have a simple primary task: merge and propagate new beliefs to the network as quickly as possible.

 ## Latency